Djuno-Ltd/djuno-app-starterkit/README.md

 > ✨ Choose the branch that matches your preferred abstraction level and framework. `hook-version` is ideal for React apps, while `sdk-version` offers more control and flexibility.

+---

 ## ⚙️ Environment Setup

-Before running the project, create a `.env` file in the root and add the following variables:
+Before running the project, create a `.env.local` file in the root and add the following variables:

 ```env
 REACT_APP_API_URL=https://web3auth.djuno.cloud/v1